Are you thinking about taking a Disney cruise? If so, this guide is for you!

 I like to use TripAdvisor to do this.
 TripAdvisor usually has tons of reviews on pretty much any place I want to research.
 I prefer to use TripAdvisor because you can search for keywords in their reviews.

-If you scroll down to where the reviews begin, you will see a search box.
-You can type in a keyword in the box, and it will pull up ONLY the reviews that mention your keyword.
+If you scroll down to where the reviews begin on your TripAdvisor excursion, you will see a search box.
+You can type in a keyword in this box, and it will pull up ONLY the reviews that mention your keyword.

 I find this really helpful, especially when looking for reviews from parents with little kids.
-If I type TODDLER into the search box, a lot of my questions are usually answered by another family who traveled with their toddler.
+If I type toddler into the search box, a lot of my questions are usually answered by another family who traveled with their toddler and left a review.

 Things to Do Onboard

 Once you come up with a list of excursions for your family in each port, you can research the onboard activities that Disney offers.

 Most of the cruise activities do not require reservations.
 However, there are some special experiences that Disney does require you to book ahead of time.

 You can use their official website to see a list of these activities.
 Make a note of which ones are important to you.
 This way when your booking window opens up, you will be prepared to reserve those activities.

 During your online check-in, you will be asked to provide details on your flights, hotels, and transportation to and from the port.
 You do not HAVE to include this information at check-in, and you are able to change these details if you need.

 However, it is a good idea to start researching pre-cruise hotels, ground transportation, and flights if needed.